Archive for: Art. 103 IPL

 April 19th, 2009, Tomasz Rychlicki

-The Voivodeship Administrative Court (VAC) in Warsaw in a judgment of 4 April 2009, case file VI SA/Wa 109/09, ruled that is not important, who disclosed the design.
-The PPO correctly pointed out on the wording of article 103(3)(ii) of the IPL.
+The Voivodeship Administrative Court in Warsaw in its judgment of 4 April 2009 case file VI SA/Wa 109/09 ruled that is not important, who disclosed the design.
+The PPO correctly pointed out on the wording of the provisions of Article 103(3)(ii) of the Act of 30 June 2000 on Industrial Property Law – IPL – (in Polish: ustawa Prawo własności przemysłowej), published in Journal of Laws (Dziennik Ustaw) of 2001 No 49, item 508, consolidated text of 13 June 2003, Journal of Laws (Dziennik Ustaw) No 119, item 1117, with subsequent amendments.

 1. An industrial design shall be considered new if, before the date according to which priority to obtain a right in registration is determined and subject to paragraph (2), no identical design has been made available to the public, i.e. used, exhibited or otherwise disclosed.
 Designs shall also be deemed to be identical with those made available to the public if their features differ only in immaterial details.